Stinocon/CarddassKeeper/README.md

 - Simple and fast to update
 - No backend, just static HTML for easy hosting
 - Designed for personal use, but reusable by other collectors
+- Dark mode because why not
+- Export in various format

 ---